nirdeshk1988/OAuth/README.md

 # Prerequisite :

 * Install the Nodejs.
-* To store the account data in MongoDB , create a free MongoDB account from below URL https://cloud.mongodb.com/
+* To store the data in MongoDB , create a free MongoDB account from below URL https://cloud.mongodb.com/

 # Setup